dzeke/GlenCanyonDamEnergyPrices/README.md

 ## Plots
 1. Box and Whiskers of variation in prices for each month.
 This includes all scenarios and all weeks/days/hours/years.
 1. Time series of prices for all years all months, years overlaid on each other.
-1. Time series of prices for all traces for the first two weeks of August, 2023.
+1. Time series of prices for all traces for the first two weeks of August, all years overlaid on each other.
-1. Time series of generation for all traces for the first two weeks of August 2023.
+1. Time series of generation for all traces for the first two weeks of August 2024.
-1. Time series of economic value for all traces for the first two weeks of August 2023, There is difference here, although all traces have the same shape, just different magnitudes.
+1. Time series of economic value for all traces for the first two weeks of August 2024, There is difference here, although all traces have the same shape, just different magnitudes.
-1. Time series for 1st week of August 2024 separating on-peak prices from off-peak prices.
 1. Time-series showing on-peak prices highlighted in blue and off-peak prices highlighted in red for a single week in August 2024.
 Note, these on-, off-peak definitions are for our study and look to be different that what is used in the current data set.
 1. Time-series of prices showing the first week of June, July, August, and September for Year 2024, Trace 1.
+1. Time-series of monthly prices on the same week.
 1. Time series of first week of July 2024 showing on-peak and off-peak prices
 1. Period average on-peak and off-peak prices for first week of June, July, August and September.